-- 7. A response to an initial request for information will be given out within 1 working day. - a.
+- 7. A response to an initial request for information will be given out within 3 working days. - a.
 The response will consist of sending relevant literature with a covering letter/email. - b.
-The response will be recorded in the enquiries database on MIS
+The response will be recorded in MIS in unite and if appropriate copies stored in the applicants folder on the Document Management System (DMS)